 - A Lanterman-Petris-Short (LPS) Conservatorship is a special conservatorship that is set up to provide help for persons who suffer from a mental disorder or chronic alcoholism.
 These people may be a danger to themselves or others. the conservator is responsible for helping to find a placement and mental health treatment for the person who is gravely disabled.
 An LPS conservatorship is used only when the person needs mental health treatment but cannot or will not accept it voluntarily.
 Because the person subject to an LPS conservatorship may be placed in a locked facility, there are special protections to ensure that the conservatee's civil rights are protected.
 These cases are confidential.

 Forms needed to apply for appointment of conservator are:

 - Petition for Appointment of Probate Conservator (GC-310)(Judicial Council form)

 - Confidential Supplemental Information (GC-312)(Judicial Council form)

 - except Private Fiduciary, Public Guardian and the Dept. of Developmental Services

 - Notification to Court of Address on Conservatorship (PR-E-LP-12c)

 Once the Petition for Conservatorship has been filed, the clerk will set the matter for hearing.
 The hearing will generally be set 45 days from the date of filing.

-On occasion, a temporary conservatorship may be appropriate if there is an immediate emergency that requires an immediate appointment.
-A petition for temporary conservatorship must be filed after the petition for limited or general conservatorship.
+On occasion, a temporary conservatorship may be appropriate if there is an emergency that requires an immediate appointment.
+A petition for temporary conservatorship must be filed with or after the petition for limited or general conservatorship.
 A Petition for Appointment of a Temporary Conservator should have all information supporting the need for emergency orders, including copies of all relevant medical, police, or Adult Protective Services reports.
 There is a filing fee for the Petition for Appointment of Temporary Conservator.